science

 Timing

 Research doesn’t indicate that timing significantly affects results.
 Choose a time that helps you stay consistent.
-Many of my clients add it to their morning coffee or post-workout smoothie.
+Many of Participants in collagen studies who add it to their morning coffee or post-workout smoothie.

 Consistency